Retained Members

 The fact is that Retained Duty System Firefighters are a part of the fire service that few outside the service even know exist, let alone understand.
 There are also some within the fire service who do not fully appreciate how the system works.
 Those working the retained duty system staff close on 900 fire stations and also work on a further 160 or so shift stations, working alongside whole time colleagues.
 Typically they are on-call between 70 and 168 hours a week although this is in the process of reducing to 120 hours a week, giving them 2 days free from work.
 In all, there are around 18,000 retained UK Firefighters, serving, protecting and educating their local communities, on-call to respond to a whole range of emergency incidents.
 The public are unaware of any differences between Wholetime and retained Firefighters.
 And like people from all walks of life and in all professions and trades, Firefighters working the retained duty system have to juggle their work and personal commitments.
 But what makes them different from most other workers is that they also have other jobs to do too.
 This tends to mean having a community spirited employer prepared to release people for retained firefighting duties.

-THE fire service needs to recruit at least 3,000 Firefighters to work the RDS, says a major report from the FBU.
+The fire service needs to recruit at least 3,000 Firefighters to work the RDS, says a major report from the FBU.
 The report says there are acute shortages across the UK, leaving many areas with a depleted fire service.
 The Fire Brigades Union says a recruitment drive and improved service are firmly in line with Government commitments – and those of other political parties – to plough more money into frontline public services.
 The report – Off the Run – warns that without long-term investment the Firefighter shortage among those working the retained duty system will get worse.

 The FBU’s members who work the retained duty system are seriously overstretched at a time when 999 calls have hit record levels and there are record numbers of fires.
 The current approach is to try and make do with inadequate resources, trading on the goodwill of an already over-stretched workforce and their main employers.
 This creates problems with retention and recruitment to a genuinely community-based service provided in most areas of the UK.
 The Fire Brigades Union is calling for an end to a culture which sees retained Firefighters simply as a way of providing a fire service on the cheap.
 This culture leads to recruitment and retention problems and a poor perception within the fire service itself.
 It has been said “The shortage is acute and getting worse.
 In many areas a considerable number of fire engines are unavailable every day because of Firefighter shortages.
 We need a national campaign to raise awareness and properly funded recruitment campaigns.
 The current low-key piecemeal approach is half-hearted and simply not working.
 Retained Firefighters are a significant part of the fire service and they need to be valued far more highly than they are now.
 They do the same job as Wholetime fire crews